Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/relations/groups.rst

 Name
    To rename a group, simply click in the groups name field.
 Remove ``X``
-   To remove an object from a group,
-   Find the name of the group from which you wish to remove the object, and click the ``X`` to the right of the group name.
+   To remove an object from a group, find the name of the group from which you wish to remove the object, and click the ``X`` to the right of the group name.
 Specials
    Unlink Group, Select Group, Set Offset From Cursor